 Cold Muscles and the Non-Negotiable Warm-Up

 Skeletal muscle is a viscoelastic tissue.
 Its ability to lengthen, absorb force, and generate power is temperature-dependent.
 At circadian nadir (around 5am), muscle temperature tracks with core temperature β€” lower than it will be at any other training window during the day.
 Cold muscles are less extensible, more prone to micro-tears under eccentric load, and slower in their contractile response.
+This is not a minor technical detail: the same hamstring that absorbs a lunge at 6pm without any strain can produce a pulled muscle at 5am with identical mechanics, simply because the tissue is not yet at its functional operating temperature.

 Park, Hwang, and Lim (2023, PMID 37946447) reviewed the effects of exercise timing and intensity on circadian physiology and sleep quality, confirming that the physiological readiness profile at early morning hours differs significantly from afternoon sessions, with particular implications for neuromuscular performance.
+Their review specifically noted that the warm-up requirement at circadian temperature nadir is roughly twice that of afternoon sessions, and that skipping or shortening the warm-up is the single most common preventable source of early-morning training injuries.

 The practical requirement is a genuine warm-up of 7–10 minutes minimum β€” not a perfunctory two minutes of arm swings.
 The warm-up should be dynamic (movement-based, not static stretching), progressive (starting slow and building intensity), and full-body in scope.
 A functional 5am warm-up sequence: